andersfischernielsen/Bitcoin-Price-Predictor/report/report.md

 #### Planning

-No explicit experimentation plan was detailed before the beginning of the project due to beginning the project relatively early.
+No explicit experimentation plan was detailed before the beginning of the project due to starting the project early.
 The tweaking of hyperparameters quickly turned out to produce a relatively accurate model, and training over higher levels of epochs could then be run in parallel with developing LR and SVR models.

 Experiments were carried out until the LSTM model was deemed to be "good enough" - that is better in most metrics than the other models developed.